math-reis/color-flipper/README.md

 # Color Flipper

-A web application that allows you to generate random colors.
+A web application that allows you to generate random colours.

 ## Toolkit